JohnFinn/saver/README.md

 or, it's source was changed
 result will be saved in file, and fetched next time you call function

-after compliting development simply remove 'from saver import saver', '@saver("filename")' and file "filename"
+after compliting development simply remove `python from saver import saver`, `@saver("filename")` and file "filename"